 There is sad news in the Toronto food scene.
 Campagnolo, one of the best Italian spots in the city, has announced their decision to close after 10 years.
 Their famous burrata, bone marrow, and spaghetti all’Amatriciana dishes will be greatly missed.

 Fortunately for fans like myself, they previously posted their spaghetti all’Amatriciana recipe via instagram story.
 Here in my version I use the same ingredients.
 However, I have scaled it down in size and made it slightly healthier (i.e. less salt and oil).

 Amatriciana sauce is a traditional, tomato-based pasta sauce from the northern Italian town of Amatrice.
 This version has nutritious vegetables blended into the tomato sauce.
 It’s actually a genius way to sneak vegetables into kids.
 They won’t have a clue.
-The sauce ingredients are simply puréed, then cooked for thirty minutes to thicken.
+The sauce ingredients are simply puréed in a blender or food processor, then cooked for thirty minutes to thicken.